Kit Kat Accused of Copying Atari Game Breakout

 He also gets the permission of the copyright holders of the songs he parodies, although he himself says he does this purely out of courtesy and doing so is not legally required.

-I live in an alternate universe (Score:2)
+I live in an alternate universe (Score:3)

 Where Nelson Mandela died in prison, kids read The Berenstein Bears, and